Review: RIBZ Front Pack

 When my RIBZ arrived, I was still a little baffled.
 It is safe to say that there is nothing else like this on the market right now.
-The “Front Pack” according to RIBZ is designed for the avid sportsman that needs to have critical gear in a quick and ready location.
+The “Front Pack” by RIBZ is designed for the avid sportsman that needs to have critical gear in a quick and ready location.

 This clicked right up with my first impression that it works a little like web gear (or LBE) did for me in the Army – a vest that serves to keep your most important items (like water, first aid, compass, etc) handy and close to your body.

-If I could get back all of the time in my life I have spent digging through a backpack for something small and elusive….the Front Pack works with a traditional backpack so you can put your small camera, compass, suncream, etc into the front where it is accessible.
+If I could get back all of the time in my life I have spent digging through a backpack for something small and elusive.
+The Front Pack works with a traditional backpack so you can put your small camera, compass, suncream, etc into the front where it is accessible.
 I also like the fact that you can get to all of this stuff while standing without removing anything.

 Initial Impression

 Despite the attractive logo sewn on the side, I don’t see international travelers wearing this around the hostel.
-It looks a little too “functional”, which it is.
+It looks a little too “functional” — which it is.
 The outdoor applications for travelers, however, are exciting.
 On most long treks where you are restricted to carrying just one bag on your back, this increases your storage options and comfortably puts things within easy reach.

 When I first saw the RIBZ pack, I thought of fishing in rivers and streams.
 The water-proof nylon material seems to be perfect for getting-wet applications like fishing, kayaking, caving, and even skiing/snowboarding.
-I would like to take this caving with me, unlike carrying a traditional “day pack” it doesn’t increase your form factor and stays close to your body.
+I would like to take this caving with me.
+Unlike carrying a traditional “day pack” it doesn’t increase your form factor and stays close to your body.

-Pros and things I like:
+Pros and Things I Like

 - I like the heavy duty zippers with widely spaced teeth to grind through dirt, snow, or whatever else gets inside.